stevelang789/todo-app/README.md

 The objective of this very simple app is to showcase clean architecture principles.

 The aim of clean architecture is to decouple the application's core logic from the services it uses.
-This is achieved by having the dependencies flow from services and infrastructure to the domain.
-The domain is thus isolated from services and infrastructure; services and infrastructure can even be swapped out, with no impact to the domain.
+This is achieved by having the dependencies flow from infrastructure to services and from services to the domain.
+The domain is thus isolated from services and infrastructure; infrastructure can even be swapped out, with no impact to services and the domain.

 ## Class library structure